nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Example:

 ```
-update 3 Reach for the Stars
+update g/3 n/Reach for the Stars
 ```
 Output:
 ```